nwestfall/MessageDelivery/README.md

 **If the tag cannot be found, it will put a blank string as the default value**

 ## Example
-They way I have configured, is I have an EC2 ECS cluster running in AWS.
+I have an EC2 ECS cluster running in AWS.
 I then created a task definition for `MessageDelivery` with my configuration.
 I run this definition as a `Service` inside the cluster.
 This way, `MessageDelivery` is always running and will start other tasks inside the cluster when appropiate.

 ![AWS Example](example.gif)